mikependon/RepoDB/Docs/pages/connection.rst

 The result would be the number of rows affected by the `BulkInsert` in the database.

-This operation also support the `DbDataReader` object.
-However, by using this, the result would always be `-1`.

 .. highlight:: c#

 Initiate a `DbDataReader` object from the source connection.